apple/swift-log/README.md

     Logging.bootstrap(ShortestPossibleLogHandler.init)

-### Supported models
+### Supported logging models / examples

-This is SSWG proposal about a logger API that intends to support a number programming models:
+This API intends to support a number programming models:

 - explicit logger passing (see `ExplicitLoggerPassingExample.swift`)
 - one global logger (see `OneGlobalLoggerExample.swift`)